Kris05lv/My-Portfolio/README.md

 # Personal Portfolio Website

-A responsive portfolio website showcasing my projects and skills.
-Built as part of the freeCodeCamp curriculum.
+A modern, responsive portfolio showcasing my journey in software development, featuring interactive projects from command-line applications to data visualizations.
+Built with a focus on clean design and user experience.

 ## Features